 Customer is King

 The modern customer is in complete control as it is the customer’s choice when and how they engage with your brand.
 Success is now about creating an enjoyable customer experience rather than linear transactions.
 Brands are building relationships, and they are spending time to learn who their customers are and what motivates them.
-Cultivating relationships with customers is important not only for customer loyalty but also because it will eventually lead to higher number of conversions as well as higher average basket value.
+Cultivating relationships with customers is important not only for customer loyalty but also because it will eventually lead to a higher number of conversions as well as higher average basket value.

 In order to do this, brands need to understand who their customers are and target them at the right time with the right message.
 Brands need to double down on the platforms and ways in which consumers are engaging to build relationships and drive conversions.
 However, this alone is not enough to drive the conversions.
 Brands also need to have an up-to-date digital shelf with the right information about their product, stock and prices.
 Along with this, it’s important for brands to have cohesive messaging across platforms vs disjointed messaging to make it easier for customers to purchase your brand’s products.